 All households with a domestic electricity supply are eligible for the Energy Bills Support Scheme.

-Providing you are still on supply with us, you will receive your voucher by the 17th of each of these months for you to use to top-up your electricity meter.
-October and November will be £66 and December, January, February and March will be £67.
+Providing you are still on supply with us, you will receive your voucher through the post by the 17th of each month for you to use to top-up your electricity meter.

 To find your nearest top-up outlet click here

 What should I do if I haven’t received my voucher?